9 Types of Blackbirds Found in Oregon! (ID Guide)

 - Males are unmistakable and feature a bright yellow head and breast that contrasts against a black body.
 They also have distinct white wing patches.

 - Females are brown overall.
 They can be identified from other blackbird species by looking for dull yellow plumage on their chest, face, and throat.
-If you look closely, you can also see faint white streaks extending down the breast.
+Looking closely, you can also see faint white streaks extending down the breast.

 Yellow-headed Blackbird Range Map